 Buckle Up New York!

-More than 600 police agencies across the state joined the New York State Police in this latest high visibility, "zero tolerance" enforcement effort.
-The campaign is intended to save lives by ensuring all motorists and their passengers are buckled up.
+Law enforcement agencies across the state joined the New York State Police during the Buckle Up New York/Click It or Ticket 2016 May Mobilization.
+This high visibility, "zero tolerance" enforcement effort is intended to save lives by ensuring all motorists and their passengers are buckled up.

 Under New York State law: